everydayhero/health_rack/README.md

     true
   end
 end

+run Health.new
 ```

-Then simply visit the page (ie. `/status`) to view the output.
+Then simply visit the page to view the output.
 By default the output will be in HTML but you can add the `.json` suffix to get a JSON output instead.

 ## Contributing